skylightio/skylight-docs/app/views/chapters/_60-environments.md

 ### Migrating Your Existing Environment Setup

-<%= render partial: "note", locals: {
+<%= render layout: "note", locals: { type: "important" } do %>
-  type: "important",
-  note: <<~NOTE
   If you already have multiple environments set up using the legacy method of creating separate apps, the instructions on this page do not apply to you.
-Instead, visit #{link_to "the merge settings page", "/app/settings/merging"} for details on how to merge these legacy environment apps into their parent apps.
+Instead, visit <%= link_to "the merge settings page", "/app/settings/merging" %> for details on how to merge these legacy environment apps into their parent apps.
-        NOTE
-}%>
+<% end %>

 ## Enabling Additional Environments